MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/unbundle-mps.md

    You can now navigate to the *mpdir* folder in the current working folder to view and access the management pack files that you extracted.

 ### Extract resource files from an .mpb file

+To extract resource files from an .mpb file, follow these steps:

 1. In a Windows&nbsp;PowerShell window, enter the following commands: